vbutrim/text-indexer/README.md

 contain chosen word(s).
 This library supports multithreading access, and also defines files and directories changes in the file system.
 This library can be easily extended with any words splitting mechanism: simple word splitting, splitting based on lexers, e.t.c.
 There is no need to save state between sessions while working with the library.
-Напишите на Котлине и корутинах библиотеку, реализующую сервис индексации текстовых файлов по словам.
-2. Code is covered with necessary tests and there is UI inside, which allows to add directories/files into the index and to make simple queries to search tokens in chosen documents.
+2. Code is covered with necessary tests and there is UI inside, which allows to add directories / files into the index and to make simple queries to search tokens in chosen documents.

 ## Implementation idea explanation